 To point you in the right direction, you want to avoid adding images for the sake of adding.
 You need the proper photos; clean pictures that are relevant and valuable to your page.

 You can take professional photos of your team, face, office or product.
-If you need beautiful images for your many other posts or pages, you have these 36 Best Places to Find Free Stock Photos Online.

 The best image is one that’s in tune with the content surrounding it.
 Remember, your readers can see the pictures, even if Google won’t.
 If the image rubs the reader the wrong way, it hurts your SEO since other signals (such as higher bounce rates) are triggered.